MohamedAhamed2100/MO_AHaMAD/README.md

 part2:

-You are looking for a simulation project using Octave simulator forcode for BPSK transmitter and receiver .
+You are looking for a simulation project using Octave forcode for BPSK transmitter and receiver .

 Transmitter: